Eucalyptus moorei ssp. moorei - Narrow Leaved Sally

 Origin: To be seen inhabiting the rocky crags of several high mountain localities of New South Wales, including the Blue Mountains, the Budawang Ranges and further south on heathland, Australia

-Sturdy mature, bushy 3 litre at 2 years old ready now and a good size
+Young 3 litre at 2 years old ready now

 E. moorei is not available in 1 litre pots